Hi,

 Up from the Tara Devi temple, a 3 km trek takes you to the 'Tedha Mandir,' a temple which got tilted in a major earthquake, of 1905 AD.

-Thank You, please come visit again!
+Thank you, please come visit again!

 No comments: